-- Gains or profits from any trade, business, profession or vocation; - Gains or profits from employment including any allowances, perquisites or benefits in kind; - Rents, premiums and any other profits arising from property.
+- Gains or profits from any trade, business, profession or vocation; - Gains or profits from employment including any allowances, perquisites or benefits in kind; - Rents, premiums and any other profits arising from any interest in real property; - · Dividends (see below).

-The income of a business whose underlying activities that result in the income requires a licence and regulation under any law of Gibraltar or is licensed in another jurisdiction but enjoys passporting rights into Gibraltar shall be deemed to accrue and derive in Gibraltar.
+The income of a business whose underlying activities that result in the income requires a licence and regulation under any law of Gibraltar or is licensed in another jurisdiction but enjoys passporting rights into Gibraltar shall be deemed to accrue in and derive from Gibraltar.

 Income which is not accrued in or derived from Gibraltar is not taxed in Gibraltar.
-Specifically, income derived from the following categories will not accrue in or derive from Gibraltar for the purposes of the Income Tax Act:
+"Accrued in and derived from" is defined by reference to the location of the activities or the preponderance of the activities which give rise to the profits.